tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 "But, what Jane?"
 He asked gently, his voice low but laced with concern.

-I swallowed hard, trying to steady my voice, "I just...can't shake the feeling that we're not alone here.
+I swallowed hard, trying to steady my voice, "Call me crazy, but, I just...can't shake the feeling that we're not alone here.
 Everytime I step into a new room, it feels as if I'm intruding or interuppting something.
 I always have a sense that I'm being watched or there's something in the room with me."

 Ryan stayed quiet, his expression unreadable, so I went on, words tumbling out faster now.
 “And it’s not just me.
 The kids have noticed things too.
 At dinner, Eliza said she saw a man down the hall--making faces at her.
 She thought it was funny, but when I looked… there was nothing there.
 And Joseph--he was giggling, staring at the same spot.
 I swear, for a second, I saw something move.
 Just a dark shape.”